JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 ARX model, since we only have an AR part, the MLE becomes an OLS estimation analogous to @eq:3_4_ols_parameter_est, hence $upright(bold(hat(psi))) = hat(Theta)$.

-Here we only consider full OLS estimates and not the one-step predictions (as those did worse in every model and need a burn-in period).

 #figure(
   image("output/3_7_aic_bic_model_comparison.png"),
   caption: [AIC, BIC comparison of different models orders from @sec:3_5_ar0_x1_1, @sec:3_6_ar1_x1_1, @sec:3_7_ar2_x1_1]